10 - Error messages

 If you attempt to paste in or enter data in protected cells, the following message will appear:

-This can often occur, in particular in connection with pasting in large areas in the profile collections.
+This can often occur, particularly in connection with pasting in large areas in the profile collections.
 There are several columns here in which no data can be entered; and some of these are hidden to the user.
 Click "OK" on the message box and check whether there are protected cells in the entry area.
 Try to divide the paste area into smaller sections.
 Remember – you are only allowed to change white cells.

 Error message 3)